ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

 ## Installing and Running the Notebooks

 There are two options for building and running this repo: a completely local installation, along with a local download of required data, or a fully-containerized installation via Docker, which installs all dependencies.
-In the latter case, users must still manually download required data.
+In the latter case, users will manually download required data during the container set up.
 We provide instructions for either case.
 We assume you are running >= Python 3.6 as your default `python` version in your environment.

 ---